Campbell’s Covered Bridge

 After Campbell’s Covered Bridge was built, what was once an all day 25 mile ordeal could be completed in about an hour.

-Today Campbell Bridge is a roadside attraction and sits as the centerpiece of a small park owned and maintained by the Greenville Parks Department.
 You can’t help but feel a hint of nostalgia for a time long past as you stroll across the bridge and listen to the Beaverdam Creek rustling underneath.
-Or make your way to the creek bed below and enjoy some wading in the gently flowing waters.
+And that nostalgia is what keeps people visiting Campbell’s Covered Bridge.

 Fast Facts about Campbell’s Covered Bridge